nCoda/lychee/description.rst

 (or Element, in the case of partial documents), along with instructions on what part of the document is being updated.
 (The ``views`` module determines which part of the Lychee-MEI this corresponds to).

-**Outbound converters** start with a (portion of a) Lychee-MEI document, along with instructions on what part of the document is being updated.
+**Outbound converters** start with (a portion of) a Lychee-MEI document, along with instructions on what part of the document is being updated.
 (The ``views`` module determines which part of the other representation this corresponds to).

 LilyPond documents shall always be unicode strings.
-Abjad documents shall always be ???.
+Abjad documents shall always be Abjad objects.

-Each converter must be capable of accepting an incomplete document and producing the corresponding incomplete output, or signalling when the incomplete input is insufficient to produce any output.
-For example, ``Element('note', {'pname': 'c'})`` given to the mei_to_ly module will result in ``'c'`` as output, even though the single Element is not a complete and valid MEI document, and the single-character string is not a complete and valid LilyPond document.
-Yet if the mei_to_ly module receives only ``Element('slur', {'plist': '#123 #443'})`` as input, there is not enough information to produce any sensible output, so the module ought to signal an error.
+Each converter must be capable of accepting an incomplete document and producing the corresponding incomplete output, and of emitting an error signal if the incomplete input is insufficient to produce the corresponding valid output.
+For example, ``Element('note', {'pname': 'c'})`` given to the ``mei_to_ly`` module should result in ``'c'`` as output, even though the single Element is not a complete and valid MEI document, and the single-character string is not a complete and valid LilyPond document.
+Yet if ``mei_to_ly`` receives ``Element('slur', {'plist': '#123 #443'})`` as input, there is not enough information to produce any sensible output, so the module ought to emit an error signal.

 Future modules will convert data between MEI and MusicXML, and MEI and music21.